getify/You-Dont-Know-JS/es6 & beyond/ch6.md

 The `normalize(..)` string prototype method is used to perform Unicode normalizations that either combine characters with adjacent "combining marks" or decompose combined characters.

-Generally, the normalization won't create a visible effect on the contents of the string, but will change the contents of the string which can affect how things like the `length` property are reported, as well as how character access by position behave:
+Generally, the normalization won't create a visible effect on the contents of the string, but will change the contents of the string, which can affect how things like the `length` property are reported, as well as how character access by position behave:

 ```js
 var s1 = "e\u0301";